CySlaytor/RAGuideDesigner/docs/index.md

 *   **To link to an external URL:** Paste the full URL (e.g., a YouTube or Dropbox link).
 The tool will generate `[▶️ Watch Video Walkthrough](https://...)`.

 ### Collectible Achievement Editor
-*(Selected when an achievement is in a category with a title containing the keywords "collectible," "upgrade," etc.)*
+*(Selected when an achievement is inside a category that has been manually marked as a "Collectible Category")*

 This is a highly specialized editor for achievements that involve finding many items.
 It deconstructs the complex guidance into a manageable tree structure.